chaaklau/appledaily-frequency/Readme.md

 ## Generating the frequency list and bigrams

+`getFreq.py` generates frequency and bigram from the source files.

 *Real mode is used by default if the following flags are not configured*
 - `-t` or `--test` enables the testing mode, which generates bigram
 - `-r` or `--real` enables the real mode, which will